Open-Markets-Initiative/latency-lab/README.md

 ### [Comparison Report](https://rawgit.com/Open-Markets-Initiative/latency-lab/master/example/comparison/output/comparison.html)

-A comparison report allows for quickly comparing application response at multiple data speeds.
-This example contains market data playback speeds of 1x, 2x, and 10x for stress testing.
+A comparison report allows for quickly comparing application response at multiple data speeds for stress testing.
+This example contains market data playback speeds of 1x, 2x, and 10x.

 See [examples](https://github.com/Open-Markets-Initiative/latency-lab/tree/master/example "List of Example Latency Measurements") directory for more use cases and build instructions.